Kala Master: Choreographer

+Singer

 Personal life

 Kala was born into a family of seven girls and revealed that she was brought up in a one-room house during her childhood.
-An elder sister Jayanthi, first started dancing and acted as heroine in two films – Uthiripookkal and Poottatha Pookkal.
-Kala’s second sister Girija, learned Bharatanatyam at Kalakshetra; and went to work with choreographers Thangam and later Raghuram Master, whom she married later, and also become an independent choreographer.
+An elder sister, Jayanthi, first started dancing and acted as heroine in two films – Uthiripookkal and Poottatha Pookkal.
+Kala’s second sister Girija learned Bharatanatyam at Kalakshetra; and went on to work with choreographers Thangam and later Raghuram Master, whom she married afterwards, and also become an independent choreographer.
 Kala was the sixth daughter, while Brinda, a leading choreographer, is her youngest sister.